coderwrong/yale-beamer/README.md

 * Place all the files in this repository except for README.md and the example subdirectory directly in the following directory: C:\Program Files\\<MikTeX Root\>\tex\latex\beamer\base\themes
 * Close all applications that use MikTeX files (editors, MikTeX utilities, etc.).
 * Open the MikTeX Console.
-* Open the Tasks menu and click Refresh file name database.
+* Open the "Tasks" menu and click "Refresh file name database."

 See [this tutorial](https://codeyarns.com/2009/11/03/how-to-install-custom-theme-for-beamer/) for more details.

 ## Fonts

+This theme is intended for use with XeLaTeX.
+(Please skip this section if you are using pdfLaTeX.)
+Simply install any fonts you would like to use onto your system.
 In accordance with the [Yale guidelines](https://yaleidentity.yale.edu/typefaces), I recommend using the following fonts.
 * Main Font: [YaleNew](https://yaleidentity.yale.edu/typeface/download-yale-typeface)
-* Sans-Serif Font: [Mallory](https://fonts.adobe.com/fonts/mallory) or [TheSans](https://www.lucasfonts.com/fonts/thesans/) (before 2018)
+* Sans-Serif Font: [Mallory](https://fonts.adobe.com/fonts/mallory) (after 2018) or [TheSans](https://www.lucasfonts.com/fonts/thesans/) (before 2018)

-These fonts can be used with XeLaTeX if you have them installed on your computer.
-If you are using pdfLaTeX, you can use the default Computer Modern font family.
+For math symbols, you can use the default Computer Modern family.
+For phonetic symbols, the tipa package is incompatible with XeLaTeX.
+Instead, you can type IPA or other unicode characters directly into your .tex source and use any font installed on your system with the appropriate characters.
+I recommend using [CMU Serif](https://fontlibrary.org/en/font/cmu-serif) (for consistency with math symbols set in Computer Modern), [Doulos SIL](https://software.sil.org/doulos/), or Times New Roman (if that is already installed on your system).

 Usage
 ====